Skip to main content

 Trust administration is different from probate — usually simpler, faster, and more private.
 But it still comes with real responsibilities.

-A successor trustee steps in when the original trustee (usually the person who created the trust) dies or becomes incapacitated.
-You're now responsible for managing trust assets and distributing them according to the trust document.
+A successor trustee steps in when the original trustee — usually the person who created the trust — dies or becomes incapacitated.
+From that moment you are responsible for the trust's assets and for carrying out the document exactly as written.

 What you need to know